Road trip: Bluff-country byways

 "I'm drawn to it, like the swallows of San Capistrano," he said of the town.
 "It's sheer instinct.
 I like to rub elbows with members of my common gene pool."

-From the park, I walked over to two of my favorite shops, Ballard House Antiques, where I found an old Nativity set hand-painted in Italy, and HIS Business, which carries beautifully crafted goods made by local artisans - mohair sweaters and mittens, solid cherry and walnut tables and chests.
+From the park, I walked over to an antiques store, where I found an old Nativity set hand-painted in Italy, and to HIS Business, which carries beautifully crafted goods made by local artisans — mohair sweaters and mittens, solid cherry and walnut tables and chests.

 And of course I stopped at the IGA for sodas — creamy orange, black cherry, root beer, strawberry, grape, cream and my favorite, lemon sour.